Walter Kaufmann (composer): Music

-Kauffmann was a prolific composer.
+Kaufmann was a prolific composer.
 There are over eighty works with orchestra in his catalogue, including six symphonies (between 1930 and 1956).
 There are also eleven numbered string quartets and more than a dozen operas.

 Kaufmann adapted to his circumstances.
 He initially established himself as a composer from 1927 in Prague, Vienna and Berlin with works such as the Symphony No 1, Piano Concerto No 1, Suite for Strings and Five Orchestral Pieces.
 Once in India he combined Western and Oriental traditions in pieces such as Madras Express, the Six Indian Miniatures and the Violin Concerto No 3, as well as in many chamber works, applying raga techniques in some of them.
 He also contributed to soundtracks for Bombay's pre-Bollywood film industry with scores such as Jagran (1936), Toofani Tarzan (1937) and Ek Din Ka Sultan (1946).

 While in the UK he began to write light music character pieces such as the Fleet Street Tavern overture.
 In Canada his ballet scores Visages (1948) and The Rose and the Ring (1949) were commissioned by the Royal Winnipeg Ballet, and several large orchestral works were written for the Winnipeg Symphony Orchestra.
 His wife Freda was the soloist for the premiere of his second Piano Concerto, and Kaufmann invited leading performers such as Glenn Gould and Szymon Goldberg to play with the Winnipeg Symphony.
 And in the US his opera The Scarlet Letter (after Hawthorne) was very well received at its premiere by the Opera Department of the Indiana University School of Music in the early 1960s.